C. Wade McClusky

-Rear Admiral Clarence Wade McClusky, Jr., (June 1, 1902 – June 27, 1976) was a United States Navy aviator during World War II and the early Cold War period.
-He is credited with having played a major part in the Battle of Midway.
-In the words of Admiral Chester Nimitz, McClusky's decision to continue the search for the enemy and his judgment as to where the enemy might be found, "decided the fate of our carrier task force and our forces at Midway".
+Rear Admiral Clarence Wade McClusky, Jr., (June 1, 1902 – June 27, 1976) was a United States Navy aviator during World War II and the early Cold War.
+He played a major part in the Battle of Midway; in the words of Admiral Chester Nimitz, McClusky's decision to continue the search for the enemy and his judgment as to where the enemy might be found, "decided the fate of our carrier task force and our forces at Midway".

 Early life

 McClusky was born in Buffalo, New York.
 He was the second of five children to Clarence Wade McClusky, Sr., an accountant, and Mary Anastasia Stears "May" McClusky.
 Both of his parents were born in Pennsylvania, but had spent their adulthoods in Buffalo.
 Wade, Sr. was a Presbyterian of Scotch-Irish ancestry, while May was an Irish Catholic.
 Wade, Sr. refused to raise the children in the Catholic faith, and forbade May from attending Catholic Mass.
 Wade, Sr. died in an automobile crash on October 8, 1928, after which May returned to the Catholic Church.
 May persuaded one of McClusky's sisters to convert to Catholicism, but McClusky himself became an Episcopalian.

 McClusky disliked his first name Clarence, and always signed his name as "C. Wade McClusky".
 He attended South Park High School in Buffalo, where he was a clever and hard-working student.
 McClusky graduated in 1918 at the age of 16.
 As his family's financial situation was strained, he sought employment instead of applying to colleges.
 His first job involved cleaning the interiors of railroad tanker cars, and associated exposure to various chemicals.
 McClusky's son Philip recalled in 2015: "He told me once that it was a miserable job and as a result he was determined to go to college or the academy!"